Fraud and Corruption Reporting Online (FCROL) Website Accessibility Statement

 Most of our data platform works correctly on any web technology.

-How our site looks, and works is based on HTML5, and we test for and support the following browsers:
+How our site looks and works is based on HTML5, and we test for and support the following browsers:

 You may experience unexpected behaviour in other browsers, although we use fully validated code which should work on modern browser.
-Legacy browsers and depreciated versions of browsers may not work in the anticipated way.
+Legacy browsers and deprecated versions of browsers may not work in the anticipated way.
 They may also contain vulnerabilities that could put your system or device at risk.
 For more information on the very latest browsers visit http://www.browser-update.org/update-browser.html for more information.

 Issues with responsive technology and mobile devices